emdb-empiar/sfftk-rw/docs/_build/html/_sources/developing.rst.txt

     import os

+    import sfftkrw as sff
-    from sfftkrw import api
+    from sfftkrw.unittests import TEST_DATA_PATH

-    seg_fn = os.path.join(TEST_DATA_PATH, 'sff', 'v0.7', 'emd_1014.sff')
+    seg_fn = os.path.join(TEST_DATA_PATH, 'sff', 'v0.8', 'emd_1014.sff')
-    seg = SFFSegmentation.from_file(seg_fn)
+    seg = sff.SFFSegmentation.from_file(seg_fn)

-    segment = seg.segments.get_by_id(15559)
+    segment = seg.segment_list.get_by_id(15559)
     print(segment)

 Reset IDs on Instantiation
 =================================
 Instantiating a container resets the auto-incrementing IDs for all future instances of the corresponding item class.
-For example, creating a new :py:class:`.SFFSegmentList` object guarantees that all subsequently created :py:class:`.SFFSegment` objects will start counting IDs from 1 (default) again while creating a new :py:class:`.SFFLatticeList` means all future new :py:class:`.SFFLattice` objects will start counting IDs from 0 (default).
+For example, creating a new :py:class:`sfftkrw.SFFSegmentList` object guarantees that all subsequently created :py:class:`sfftkrw.SFFSegment` objects will start counting IDs from 1 (default) again while creating a new :py:class:`sfftkrw.SFFLatticeList` means all future new :py:class:`sfftkrw.SFFLattice` objects will start counting IDs from 0 (default).
 Please keep this in mind when working with indexed items.

 .. code-block:: python

-    from sfftkrw import api

-    api.SFFSegment.reset_id()
+    import sfftkrw as sff

+    sff.SFFSegment.reset_id()
-    new_segment = api.SFFSegment()
+    new_segment = sff.SFFSegment()
     print(new_segment) # should have an ID of 1 (segment indexes always start from 1 not 0)

 ------------------------------------